MissStrong/ICS2O_Quad_4_2020-2021/Notes/19 - Debugging P5js Programs.md

 ![](../Images/Circles_Incorrect_1.png)

-Adding a print statement to our code can help determine which lines of code are being executed and in what order.
+Adding print statements to our code can help determine us which lines of code are being executed and when.

 ```js
 function setup() {